 I received a Facebook message on October 16, 2019 from the animal control officer in our little town of Ledyard.

 “Hi Peter.
-I just want to put a bug in your.
+I just want to put a bug in your ear.
 There is a Samoyed at Norwich Animal Control.
 They got custody of her today.
 Her owner died.
 She came in with a cat; seems like a sweet girl.”

-I called our animal control officer, “Can you pull her from Norwich?”
+I immediately called our animal control officer on her personal cell phone.
+“Can you pull her from Norwich?”

-“Yes, I can do that easily.
+“Yes, I can do that.
 I don’t know what kind of shape she’s in; she’s 13.
-Her owner died suddenly.
-Her name was Rose.”
+Her owner was named Rose and she died suddenly.”

 “Are you kidding?
-I know Rose.
 I competed against her in dog shows for a couple of years, and I used to work with her.
-We’d talk about our dogs at lunch.
+We’d talk about our dogs at lunch all the time.
 You have to get her.”

-“Without question, Cathy and I will take her in.
-Rose will rest in peace knowing we have her dog.
-We have to do this.
-I can be there in 30 minutes.”
+“Without question.
+Cathy and I will take her in; we have to do this.
+Rose will rest in peace knowing we have her dog.”

 Shepherd (v): to watch over, guide, or lead.

-Charity became our dog and so we took care of her.
-We bathed her, groomed her, nourished her with supplements and good food, put weight on her, and had veterinarians remove her tumor and give her a chiropractic adjustment.
-She slept comfortably and was accepted into our existing pack of three other sled dogs.
-She had a good life with us – for 99 days.
+Charity became our dog.
+We bathed, groomed, and nourished her with supplements and good food.
+Veterinarians removed her tumor and gave her a chiropractic adjustment.
+She slept comfortably, and was accepted into our existing pack of three other sled dogs.
+She had a good life with us.

-Charity was never our dog.
+In the midst of my extreme sorrow, I realized Charity was never our dog.
 Cathy and I were merely shepherds for her.
-We were chosen to bring Charity back to relatively vibrant health so she could cross the Rainbow Bridge and be reunited with her owner, her mother, Rose.
+We were chosen to bring Charity back to relatively vibrant health so she could have enough strength to cross the Rainbow Bridge.
+She needed and wanted to be reunited with her owner.

+Charity needed Rose.
 Rose needed Charity.
-And Charity needed Rose.
 They literally and figuratively go hand-in-hand.
-Rose, in a different existence, is free from pain and suffering; she is healthy and robust and misses her Charity.
+Rose, in a different existence, lives freely from pain and suffering; she is healthy and robust and missed her Charity.
 And Charity was no longer a broken shell of a dog; she was healthy enough to ascend to another world.
-But her physical body had to die to make the journey and join her mother.

-I am 100% confident that you have answers to your challenges and hardships but also struggle with understanding.
+I am 100% confident that you have been given answers to your challenges and hardships and have asked, why?
 I see you every day.
-You are my family, you are my friends, you are my coworkers, you are strangers I encounter.
+You are my family, you are my friends, you are my coworkers, and you are strangers.

 Oh, by the way, we took in the cat too!
 His name is Bubbles :)